Dental caps; Porcelain crowns; Lab-fabricated restoration

 - Numb the neighboring teeth and gum area around the tooth that is getting the crown so you do not feel anything.

-- Remove any old and failing restorations or decay from the tooth.
+- Remove any old or failing restorations or decay from the tooth.

 - Reshape your tooth to prepare it for a crown.